 Have you ever wondered about that?
 If we have all this amazing potential, why can’t we just open up those resources and use them whenever we want to?
 It’s interesting that the entire scientific community is struggling with the same question.
 They readily acknowledge the almost limitless power of the human mind, but they can’t figure out how to tap into it.

 I brought that up to make a point.
-When it comes to developing our potential, over thinking can actually hinder our progress and conventional thinking won’t get us where we want to go.
+When it comes to developing our full potential, over thinking can actually hinder our progress and conventional thinking won’t get us where we want to go.
 I believe that there are two distinctly different kinds of wisdom that we all have at our disposal, and that relying too heavily on one will drown out the other.

 Two very different kinds of wisdom